sh90/14.news_topic_classification/README.md

 - Python 3.12, minimal deps.
 - Uses `.env` for `OPENAI_API_KEY`.
 - Small included dataset to keep the demo quick.
-You can swap in AG News or your proprietary corpus later.
+You can swap in AG News or your proprietary corpus.